Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Took a break from my coursework today and got stuck into some (easy) Leetcode!
+**Today's Progress:** Took a break from my coursework today and got stuck into some (easy) Leetcode!

 **Thoughts:** I'm not all that used to doing Leetcode questions, but they're pretty useful for getting my brain to wake up, especially when I start early in the mornings or I feel like a dickhead, for whatever reason, and I think I did pretty well, all things considered.
 I got the sum function right, I got the string reveral correct too, I even managed to write a function that took a string as an argument and then returned the number of vowels in that string.